 Let’s Get Started

 This blog is a chronicle of what I learned along the way.
 It doesn’t include tables of feeds and speeds for anything.
 There are no product reviews.
 I’m not selling anything.
-A lot of foundational and how-to information is included.
+A lot of how-to information is included.
 It’s not intended to be the only resource you’ll ever need.
 Think of me as someone who is providing basic education while trying to organize the word cloud.
 My intention is to help out, steer you in the right direction for you, hopefully help you avoid a few mistakes, and make it easy (or as easy as it can be made) to read.

 The full Table of Contents is posted on the right.
 The menu at the top organizes the posts by topic.
 Click on one and you go to a page that covers each title in the menu in more detail.
 Technically speaking, this is a book, not a blog.
 At this time, there are no regular posts or RSS feeds.
 There’s nothing to subscribe to.